 Group Presentation I (game activity) 100 pts.: This group activity is designed to encourage students to learn how to apply the theoretical ideas learned in class to practical situations.
 In this assignment each group will design a game to teach and explain one of the chapters from the textbook.
 The game should be educational and creative.
 Each group will present the game to the class.
 During this time, the group will provide an explanation of the purpose for the game, directions for playing the game, and an "example" round to demonstrate how to play the game.
-A 2-3 page typed, printed full-sentence outline will be required with copies for me and each member of the class.
-The outline must contain what the players should be learning and how well this game accomplishes that purpose.
+A 3-4 page typed, printed full-sentence outline of your chapter will be required with copies for me and each member of the class.
+The outline must also contain what the players should be learning and how well this game accomplishes that purpose.
 The quality of your explanation and the purposefulness of your game will be the major factor in determining your grade.
 Plan on leading a discussion at the end of your presentation.

-Group paper 150 pts.: Your group will watch a movie (Remember the Titans, Breakfast Club, Reservoir Dogs, Ocean's 11, Twelve Angry Men, Sneakers, etc. - or another movie which I must approve).
+Group paper 150 pts.: Your group will watch a movie (Remember the Titans, Breakfast Club, Reservoir Dogs, Ocean's 11, Twelve Angry Men, Sneakers, etc. - or another movie rich in group dynamics).
+A list of further possible choices will come at the time of the assignment.
 Each student will apply a minimum of five small group theories and practices as discussed in class to your portion of the group paper.
 These papers will require in-class work.

-Group presentation II 200 pts.: Each group will present their group paper to the class using video examples from their chosen movie.
+Group presentation II 150 pts.: Each group will present their group paper to the class using video examples from their chosen movie.
 Each group presentation should be approximately 20-25 minutes long.
 Presentations should not be read; deliveries should be conversational in nature employing effective speaking skills.
 A group PowerPoint is required.
 Evaluation will be based on: the creativity of your selection, clarity of presentation, effectiveness of organization, effectiveness of analysis, effectiveness of delivery and depth.
 Plan on leading a discussion at the end of your presentation.